triad-cdp/node-js-docker/README.md

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-This is an companion article for: docs.snap-ci.com/the-ci-environment/languages/docker/
+This is an companion article for [Building, testing and deploying Docker containers on Snap CI] (http://docs.snap-ci.com/the-ci-environment/languages/docker/)